 Vegan Raita is the perfect accompaniment to a curry, especially if you’ve gone a bit overboard on the spices!
 Our vegan raita uses coconut yoghurt and cooling mint and cucumber.
 Biryani is often served with raita, so this is a perfect accompaniment.
 You can also use it as a dip for poppadoms!

 Is it even curry night without naan bread?
 A lot of the naan breads you can buy in the shops have yoghurt in them, which means they aren’t vegan friendly.
 That’s why we decided to create our own.
-Use this naan as a mushroom biryani shovel, you can thank us later.

 Other curry recipes to try

 If you enjoy this mushroom biryani recipe, then why not give one of our other curry recipes a go?
 These are a few that we think you'll love: